Welcome to Heal Yourself Yoga!

-I’ve written up a couple of introductions for this “About Me” page and they all end up sound cheesy and sales-y to me (thanks Life Coach).
-Which I hate with a passion far greater than even yoga.
+I’ve written a couple of versions for this “About Me” page and they all end up sound cheesy and sales-y (thanks Life Coach), which I hate with a passion far greater than even yoga.
 So I’d rather just dive in far too quickly than is advised.
-And be far more honest than is socially acceptable.
+And be way more honest than is socially acceptable.

-And since it’s my website, I’d like to start with my credentials.
-Again yes, according to marketing 101, one should be a little more tactful when incorporating this into a bio.
+And since this is my website, I’d like to jump right into my credentials.
+Again yes, according to Marketing 101, one should be a little more tactful when incorporating this into a bio.
 But I hate searching on other people’s websites to find out if they even know what the fuck they’re talking about.

+So here we go!
 Previous to my Yoga career, I worked for two Fortune 40 companies and earned an MBA.
-Sadly I always feel like I have to throw that in there, just so you know I’m not a dummy.
+Yes…..sadly I feel the need to mention this so that you know that I’m no dummy.
 Oh hello childhood complex!

-I wanted to help because I knew how limited truly honest and actually helpful resources there were for women going shit.
-Particularly infertility.
+I wanted to help because I knew how limited truly honest and actually helpful resources there were for women, particularly for us infertile myrtles.

 I honestly couldn’t remember what my life was life before infertility.
 Was I happy?
 What did I do with my time?
 What did I enjoy?
 Those questions became irrelevant in my dogged search for a successful pregnancy.

 So I began writing it all down.
-And experimenting with how to do just that – “heal myself.”
-And some may say that it seems rather bold or sacrilegious to name a website as such.
-Or to posit that one could even do such a thing!
-But I named my website Heal Yourself Yoga because I know that literally no one else can.
+And experimenting with how to – “heal myself.”
+And some may say that it seems rather bold or sacrilegious to not only try to do that, but to name a website as such.
+But I named my website Heal Yourself Yoga because I know that literally no one else can heal you.
 Religion, therapists, pastors, friends and family help.
-But the final stretch to the finish line is all us!
+But I actually kind of love that the final stretch to the finish line is all us! ♡

 Jessica with husband Sunny